 The focus for healthcare facilities is changing.
 HealthcareDesignMagazine.com surveyed professionals in Healthcare administration and found the important topics going into 2016 are the impact of design on staff satisfaction and on infection control and prevention.
 This change reflects the growing consensus in the industry of the need for hospitals to support their staff and the world’s need to take infection control more seriously.

-As you start the planning to equip your new healthcare clinic, focus on the areas of staff and patient satisfaction and infection control, along with cost control and workflow efficiency.
+As you begin planning to equip your new healthcare clinic, focus on staff, patient satisfaction, and infection control, along with cost control and workflow efficiency.

 These six tips highlight these goals and should be done early in the project.

 Meeting with managers from every area will ensure you address expectations.
 Your plan should cover all departments, and the ongoing process should involve each of them.
 Ensure that you provide a mechanism which gives them the ability to respond in a timely manner and that can be considered in the overall schedule.

 2. Think about flow